 \subsection{Long Short-Term Memory Neural Networks}

-LSTM are an advanced type of RNNs.
-Although RNNs suffer from short-term memory issues, the LSTM network has the ability to learn long-term dependencies between time steps ($t$), insofar as it was specifically designed to address the gradient issues encountered in RNNs \cite{hochreiter1997long, gers2000learning}.
+LSTM is an advanced type of RNNs.
+Although RNNs suffer from short-term memory issues, the LSTM network can learn long-term dependencies between time steps ($t$), insofar as it was specifically designed to address the gradient issues encountered in RNNs \cite{hochreiter1997long, gers2000learning}.
 There are three types of gates in an LSTM cell: an input gate ($i_t$), a forget gate ($f_t$), and an output gate ($o_t$).
 More importantly, the cell state vector ($C_t$) was proposed as a long-term memory to aggregate the relevant information throughout the time steps.
 The equations for the forward pass of the LSTM cell given a time step $t$ are as follows: